aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 ==== Definition

-A definition is quite simply a simple sentence followed by the harcoded verb "to mean", followed by any expression (the "meaning"):
+A definition is a simple sentence followed by the harcoded verb "to mean", followed by any expression (the "meaning"):

 `<definition> := <simple-sentence> "means" <expression>`

 ==== Potential

-A potential is a noun followed by the hardcoded modal verb "can", followed by any (non-copular) verb, followed by another (this time optional) noun (the direct object); there are two further optional parts of a potential: a duration in seconds and a condition (in no fixed order).
-If the condition expression (introduced by an "if") is not explicitly stated, it is assumed to be equal to the Boolean value "true" i.e., the action that the potential describes could be carried out unconditionally (at will, without constraints) by the relevant agent.
+A potential is a noun followed by the hardcoded modal verb "can", followed by any (non-copular) verb, in turn followed by another (this time optional) noun (the direct object).
+There are two further optional parts of a potential: a duration in seconds and a condition (in no fixed order).
+If the condition expression (introduced by an "if") is not explicitly stated, it is assumed to be equal to the Boolean value "true", i.e., the action that the potential describes could be carried out unconditionally (at will, without constraints) by the relevant agent.

 `<potential> := <noun-phrase> "can" <verb> <noun-phrase>? ["(" <number> "seconds" ")"] ["if" <expression>]`

 ==== Order

-An Order is composed of a noun (the agent who receives the order), the harcoded verb phrase "should ensure" and an expression (the agents "goal").
+An Order is composed of a noun (the agent who receives the order), the hardcoded verb phrase "should ensure" and an expression (the agent's "goal").

 `<order> := <noun-phrase> "should ensure" <expression>`

 ==== Repetition

-A repetition statement is not really recessary (and we had not really mentioned it before now), but we decided to add it just for convenience; it consists of a simple sentence followed by a number, followed by the harcoded word "times".
+A repetition statement is not really necessary (and we had not really mentioned it before), but we decided to add it just for convenience; it consists of a simple sentence followed by a number, in turn followed by the hardcoded word "times".
 A repetition, exactly as the name says, repeats an action a certain number of times, like in a loop.

 `<repetition> := <simple-sentence> <number> "times"`

 ==== Existential Quantifier

-The existential quantifier consists of the hard-coded string "there is" followed by a noun phrase:
+The existential quantifier consists of the hardcoded string "there is" followed by a noun phrase:

 `<existential-quantifier> := "there is" <noun-phrase>`

 The existential quantifier supports both moods (ASK and TELL).
-In case of ASK, it will return true if an individual corresponding to the noun phrase's description exists; and in case of TELL it will attempt creating such an individual in the world model (acting like a "constructor" of sorts).
+In the case of ASK, it will return true if an individual corresponding to the noun phrase's description exists.
+In the case of TELL, it will attempt creating such an individual in the world model (acting like a "constructor" of sorts).

 ==== Noun Phrase